austinbennysmith/OSOM-ERDDAP/Oscar_files/README.md

 There are also some miscellaneous items in this folder:
 - checking_things.py shows how to look at the dimensions and other details of a netcdf file
-- chl1_2017_depths1-6.out is output from a program that printed a list of times and chlorophyll averages (per day, not per time stamp) at multiple depth levels.
-I haven't really used this output file for anything.
+- The [daily_means](https://github.com/austinbennysmith/OSOM-ERDDAP/tree/master/Oscar_files/daily_means) folder contains code that takes the average of chlorophyll at all points in space and time per day (so the code produces 365 data points that can be graphed).
+Within this folder, chl1_2017_depths1-6.out is output from one of the scripts.
 - the [trying_eof_analysis](https://github.com/austinbennysmith/OSOM-ERDDAP/tree/master/Oscar_files/trying_eof_analysis) folder contains a few bits of code that start to work with EOFs and the OSOM data.
 To be expanded upon later.
--